Falcon (comics): Uniform and flight harness

 Wilson's original Falcon wing harness featured detachable jet-powered glider wings made of lightweight titanium ribbing and Mylar.
 The wings were covered with wafer-thin solar power receptors that convert sunlight into electricity to power miniature high-speed electric turbine fans in his uniform and boots.
 The wings detached and reattached to his uniform cybernetically.
-The harness was destroyed in Captain America and the Falcon #2 (2004).
 The uniform was made of synthetic stretch fabric lined with a steel-alloy mesh.

-After the original flying harness's destruction in a 2004 storyline, the Black Panther supplied Falcon with a new costume and wings.
+After the harness was destroyed in Captain America and the Falcon #2 (2004), the Black Panther supplied Falcon with a new costume and wings.
 An emitter array on Falcon's back creates holographic "hard light" wings with a maximum wingspan of up to 50 ft.
 Controlled by a cybernetic link, the wings can be instantly reconfigured into "dozens of different cruise configurations".
 A "magnetic drive", in turn, provides the thrust needed to get Falcon airborne.
 The emitter also possesses GPS jamming devices that prevent satellite tracking, while the hard-light wings interfere with infra-red tracking.
 A vibranium microweave was added to the costume itself, making Falcon resistant to small arms fire.
 The entire system is controlled mentally through cybernetic circuitry in the Falcon's mask.
 The costume has in the past featured a hidden "talon", a cybernetically controlled grappling line built into the gauntlets of his costume which he uses to entangle opponents, hook objects or for swinging and climbing when his wings are detached.
 The costume's visors come equipped with various capabilities, including infrared lenses, giving him the ability to see objects by their infrared signature at night, magnification capabilities, and remote imaging sensors that allow a full 360 degree of vision when activated.
 The cowl also has a wideband receiver and transmitter with an unspecified range.
-The suit was originally built by the Black Panther, with costume modifications by Desmond Burrell.
+The suit was originally built by Black Panther, with costume modifications by Desmond Burrell.